 Join our mailing list to stay informed about project information and meetings.

 Foundation drilling activity is underway at various locations along the right-of-way.
-Multiple foundation drilling crews will continue working the corridor from Sherman Farm Road to the West Farnum Substation in North Smithfield.
-In addition, drilling crews will be working from the Sherman Farm Road Switching Station west towards the Connecticut border.
+Multiple foundation drilling crews will continue working along the corridor from Sherman Farm Road to the West Farnum Substation.
+In addition, drilling crews will be working west from the Sherman Farm Switching Station towards the Connecticut border.

 Click here for more project information.